JohannSuarez/Phoebe/README.md

 An implementation of OAuth 2.0 Authorization in the context of a Fitbit Application.
 Following the OAuth 2.0 authorization code flow, this app serves as a client to access a user's Fitbit data.
 This is both a practical use project as well as a study guide.

+## Preparation

+Create an .env file at the root of the repository and create values for CLIENT_ID and CLIENT_SECRET.

 ## Workflow

 There are currently two endpoints — **/auth_url** and **/callback**